mariam-lakhsassi/textra_health_docs/docs/source/east_ocr.rst

-OCR Pipeline: Text Detection with EAST and Recognition with Tesseract
+Text Detection with EAST and Recognition with Tesseract
 ====================================================================

 This documentation describes a complete OCR (Optical Character Recognition) pipeline using the EAST text detector and Tesseract OCR engine.
 The pipeline first detects text regions in images using the pre-trained EAST model, then extracts and recognizes the text using Tesseract.